AgentMulder/Connect-4/README.md

 Linux
 =====
 Copy the contents of this directory to a directory on your computer.
-Start up a terminal and go to the local directory.
+Start up a terminal and cd to the local directory.
 Issue the following command:

 $ tsc @files --target ES5 --out connect4.js